- K-Beauty Skincare Tips for Mask Season – Post-COVID

 K-Beauty post-Covid skincare tips on how to treat and prevent mask-induced skin irritation

-The best way to treat Maskne and skin sensitivity is prevention.
+The best way to treat Maskne and skin sensitivity is through prevention.
 One can always remedy things once the issue is recognized.
-However, it saves you a lot of stress and time if you take precautions before it turns into a real problem.
+However, it saves you a lot of stress and time if you take precautions before it becomes a real problem.